Book a call with admissions

 • Cognitive-behavioral therapy (CBT): A psychotherapeutic approach to address and modify negative thought patterns and behaviors to treat various mental health conditions.
 CBT focuses on the interrelations between thoughts, emotions, behavior, physical reactions, and the environment, aiming to bring positive changes in each domain [4].

-• Interpersonal Therapy (IPT): Suitable for pregnant and postpartum women experiencing depression or anxiety related to significant role transitions [4.
+• Interpersonal therapy (IPT): Suitable for pregnant and postpartum women experiencing depression or anxiety related to significant role transitions [4.

-• Group Peer Support: Involves support from peers in a group setting, providing a sense of community and shared experiences to alleviate symptoms of perinatal depression [5].
+• Group peer support: Involves support from peers in a group setting, providing a sense of community and shared experiences to alleviate symptoms of perinatal depression [5].

 • Psychoeducation: Education and information provided to individuals and families about mental health conditions and their treatments to promote understanding and management of symptoms [5].

-• Individual Supportive Therapy: One-on-one therapy focused on providing emotional support and guidance to individuals experiencing perinatal depression [5].
+• Individual supportive therapy: One-on-one therapy focused on providing emotional support and guidance to individuals experiencing perinatal depression [5].

-• Stepped Collaborative Care Intervention: A comprehensive approach involving various healthcare professionals to provide coordinated and integrated care for women experiencing postpartum depression [5].
+• Stepped collaborative care intervention: A comprehensive approach involving various healthcare professionals to provide coordinated and integrated care for women experiencing postpartum depression [5].

 Non-Traditional and Adjunctive Therapies